 From Santorini, our mythological island hopping brought us to Ithaka, setting for Homer’s Odyssey and the story of King Odysseus.
 Thus, this spicy Cabernet, named “Ithaka Penelope’s Spell,” honors Odysseus’ faithful wife, who was also the daughter of Icarus.
 A bouquet of blackberry and currant with a light hint of leather, this vintage boasts extended barrel aging.
 Its depth and balance gives evidence that, like its namesake, Penelope, it would age beautifully.
 Gentle and well balanced, the 2014 Ithaka Penelope’s Spell Super Cab makes an excellent pairing with prime rib.

 With our mythological wine tasting well under way, Georgós’ next offering lured us to the enchanted island of Mykonos.
 Here, the wisdom and great soul of Hercules is honored in the 2013 Mykonos Pinot Noir.
-According

 No mention of Greek mythology would be complete without including the Sirens, those beguiling but dangerous beauties whose seductive music and voices enchanted sailors with their sultriness.
 Were they an apparition, an imaginary ode to loved ones left behind on distant shores or myths conjured up by storytellers of old?
-Georgós pays tribute to them and to the ancient Greek island of Corfu with his 2014 Super Cab blend titled Corfu “Siren’s Lure.”
-Georgós 2014 Cabernet blend is aged a year in the barrel where Cabernet Sauvignon forms the base, Cabernet Franc gives life, Malbec adds allure and Merlot adds enchantment.
+Georgós Nu Wines pays tribute to them and to the ancient Greek island of Corfu with his 2014 Super Cab blend titled Corfu “Siren’s Lure.”
+Georgós 2014 Cabernet blend is aged a year in the barrel where Cabernet Sauvignon forms the base, Cabernet Franc gives life, Malbec adds allure and Merlot donates enchantment.
 Made cleanly from triple hand sorted fruit, Corfu Siren’s Lure is extra smooth with lots of structure allowing for a very long life.